Placebosheets/EDHM_UI-System-Hue-Updater/README.md

-# EDHM-System-Hue-Updater
+# EDHM_UI-System-Hue-Updater

 ![Your image description](https://drive.google.com/uc?export=view&id=18vDXxr9BGPkOQwLaEXCODXWs0GgG14PG)

-## **What is EDHM System Hue Updater?**
+## **What is EDHM_UI System Hue Updater?**

-EDHM System Hue Updater changes the colours of your chosen EDHM_UI theme as you jump to reflect the features of your current system.
+EDHM_UI System Hue Updater changes the colours of your chosen EDHM_UI theme as you jump to reflect the features of your current system.
 It's designed to inform the player with visual colour changes on the HUD, rather than having to check the Galaxy Map itself.
 It can also be used to give each star system its own unique colour scheme as the player travels.
 For example:

 *Have UI features like orbit lines or supercruise POI’s change to the colour of their economy, allegiance or government as you jump into a new system.*